iLib-js/ilib-loctool-webos-javascript/README.md

 file for more details.

 ## Release Notes
+### v1.10.5
+* Removed `npm-shrinkwrap.json`.
+It takes a bigger memory size than I expected on webOS. so I decided not to maintain the file here.

 ### v1.10.4
 * Updated loctool dependency information to be written both `peerDependencies` and `devDependencies`.